==================

 Florida Splendors is supported by our audience.
 When you purchase through one of our links, we may earn a small affiliate commission.
 As an Amazon Associate I earn from qualifying purchases.
 Your cost is not affected.

-In addition to beautiful lakes and breathtaking islands, subtropical specialties, and rare birds makes Florida the fifth most species-rich US state.
+In addition to beautiful lakes, breathtaking islands, subtropical specialties, and rare birds, Florida is the fifth most species-rich US state.
 Indeed, bird watching in Florida offers birders a multitude of experiences.
-Look for the bonus section below, too— Eagle Cameras in Florida are popular with people around the world!
+Look for the bonus section below, too— Eagle Cameras in Florida are popular with people worldwide!
+As a nature lover, you might have already visited or are planning to visit Florida.
+The southern peninsula, featuring subtropical habitats, is home to numerous species you cannot spot anywhere else in the United States.

 Florida Values its Native Environment